With a combination of a small number of people + software + servers and robots

 This is what we have been practicing in the management of our company.

 The education provided by the company should be in skills that are useful in business, a smooth stair-step career path should be climbed, individualism should be evaluated, performance should grow straight all the way up, top-down decision making is better, service should be focused on one point, speed is important, if you make a mistake, you can pivot, and you can emulate other companies that have been ahead of you.
 If you make a mistake, you can pivot.

-If you feel even the slightest bit of confusion about these commonly held beliefs, we have unraveled them one by one.
+If you feel even the slightest bit bothered by these commonly held beliefs, we have been trying to unravel them one by one.